Monty Can't Buy Me Love: Reception

 In its original American broadcast on May 2, 1999, "Monty Can't Buy Me Love" received a 7.3 rating, according to Nielsen Media Research, translating to approximately 7.26 million viewers.
 The episode finished in 43rd place in the ratings for the week of April 26 – May 2, 1999.
 On August 7, 2007, the episode was released as part of The Simpsons – The Complete Tenth Season DVD box set.
 Mike Scully, George Meyer, Ian Maxtone-Graham, Ron Hauge and Matt Selman participated in the DVD's audio commentary of the episode.

 Following its home video release, "Monty Can't Buy Me Love" received mixed reviews from critics.
 Giving the episode a positive review, Currentfilm.com considered it to be 'one of the best Mr. Burns-centric episodes ever', and that it has 'some classic Burns moments, especially when Monty describes exactly what it took for him to capture the creature'.
-Colin Jacobson of DVD Movie Guide stated that, while the episode 'doesn’t do a lot to expand the character', it 'manages a reasonable number of yuks'.
+Colin Jacobson of DVD Movie Guide stated that, while the episode 'doesn't do a lot to expand the character', it 'manages a reasonable number of yuks'.
 He added that "A fun Howard Stern-esque character done by Michael McKean helps make this a nice show."
 David Plath of DVD Town wrote that the episode has 'some funny moments'.
-Giving the episode a mixed review, Warren Martyn and Adrian Wood of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide said that the episode is 'very funny when it's funny, very poor when it isn't'.
+Giving the episode a mixed review, Gary Russell and Gareth Roberts, of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide said that the episode is 'very funny when it's funny, very poor when it isn't'.
 They wrote that the best part of the episode is 'the Scottish stuff', and 'the idea that, once again, Burns is actually worried about his public image, as he was in "The Joy of Sect"'.
 Jake McNeill, of Digital Entertainment News, gave the episode a negative review, and wrote that 'the story takes too long to get going'.